 If it’s difficult to answer those questions but you know they apply to you then you might want to talk to an insurance agent.
-To find an agent in your area, simply complete this short form or go to this page to view a list of companies.
+To find an agent in your area, simply complete this short form.
 It only takes a few minutes and can help protect your family.

 How can State Farm and Allstate save drivers who switch?

 Consumers can’t ignore all the ads for car insurance savings by companies like State Farm and Allstate.
 All the ads make the same claim about savings if you move to them.

 But how can every company claim to save you money?
 This is how they do it.

 Different companies have a certain “appetite” for the driver that is profitable for them.
 For example, a preferred risk could be over the age of 50, insures multiple vehicles, and has great credit.
 Any driver who matches those parameters will get the preferred rates and therefore will save quite a bit of money when switching.

 Potential customers who don’t measure up to these standards will be charged a higher premium and this can result in the customer not buying.
 The ad wording is “people who switch” not “people who quote” save that kind of money.
 This is how companies can truthfully make those claims.

 That is why it is so important to get as many quotes as possible.
 It’s not possible to predict the company that will fit your personal profile best.

 Knowing the specifics of insurance can be of help when determining the right coverages for your vehicles.
 The terms used in a policy can be impossible to understand and even agents have difficulty translating policy wording.
 These are typical coverages found on the average insurance policy.